 - When geologists differentiate the Earth’s layers, they put subdivisions into two major categories;

 Layers Of Earth Based On Rheology

 - Rheology is a branch of physics that deals with the study of matter’s deformation and flow, especially as a liquid state and as a soft solid state.

 - Rheological differentiation means the liquid state of rocks under enormous temperature and pressure.

-- On the basis of rheology, the layers of Earth are divided into;
+- Based on rheology, the layers of Earth are divided into;

 - Outer core